Creating Connections – One Story at a Time

 Sixty mile an hour winds, tinder dry hills, firestorm tornadoes that melted cars while traveling the length of a football field every three seconds—in October 2017, Sonoma County lost 22 lives, 5200 structures, and awoke to the pain of climate change.
 Embers of Awakening blends the powerful personal stories of fire survivors with interviews from scientists and activists to inspire each viewer to take action.

-It is not too late to become an Impact Partner.
 Support our project and help heal our community and climate.
 To donate now, click here.

 Connections.
 Compassion.
 Change.